minio/docs/source/minio-cli/minio-mc-admin/mc-admin-user.rst

 .. start-mc-admin-user-desc

 The :mc-cmd:`mc admin user` command manages users on a MinIO deployment.
+Clients *must* authenticate to the MinIO deployment with the access key and secret key associated to a user on the deployment.
+MinIO users constitue a key component in MinIO Identity and Access Management.

 .. end-mc-admin-user-desc

-Clients authenticate to the MinIO deployment with the access key and secret key associated to a user on the deployment.

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note